Becoming a Mason

 As with all members groups, becoming a Freemason does incur some costs.

-Initially there is a registration fee that has to be paid to the United Grand Lodge of England, this is a one off cost, to date this is approx. £70.00, and is payable on the evening you join, together with an annual membership, currently of £125.00 which takes into account all the running costs of the Lodge for the year i.e. from the 1st April - 31st March.
+Initially there is a registration fee that has to be paid to the United Grand Lodge of England, this is a one off cost, to date this is approx. £76.80, and is payable on the evening you join, together with an annual membership, currently of £125.00, plus our yearly dues which are £144.00 /yr, from 1st April 2022 – 31st March 2023.

 Our dress code consists of a dark suit, white shirt and black tie and on progressing to a Master Mason some regalia in the form of an apron and white gloves.